LATEST

 Panampilly Nagar sits on the mainland in Ernakulam, tucked between the backwaters and the busier arteries of the city, a short hop from the Vyttila and Kadavanthra junctions and easy to reach from the metro.
 It is laid out as a grid of avenues lined with rain trees, which is a large part of its appeal: even at its busiest it feels greener and more breathable than the tighter lanes of the old town.
 Because it began as a planned residential area, the commercial life is threaded through the houses rather than stacked into malls, so you wander past a gate, a garden, a clinic, and then suddenly a full-glass restaurant frontage.
 That mix is the neighbourhood's whole character.

 The heart of the matter is the food.
-Panampilly has quietly assembled one of the densest concentrations of eating and drinking in Kochi, and the range is genuinely wide.
+Panampilly has assembled one of the densest concentrations of eating and drinking in Kochi, and the range is genuinely wide.
 You will find serious Kerala and Malabar restaurants doing biryani, appam and seafood; multi-cuisine places running Continental and pan-Asian menus; a strong showing of bakeries and dessert counters; and, increasingly, the licensed gastropubs that have made the area a fixture for the after-office crowd.
 Prices span the spectrum, from a modest plate at a no-frills spot to a proper sit-down dinner for two that will run you a fair bit more once drinks are involved.
 The smart move is to treat a single evening as a small crawl: starters and a beer at one place, mains at another, dessert or coffee at a third, all within an easy walk.

 Cafes, bakeries and the daytime mood